Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: Touch
 - **Components**: V, S
 - **Duration**: Instantaneous
-You disrupt a creature’s thoughts.
+You disrupt a creature's thoughts.
 Make a melee spell attack against the target.
-On a hit, the target takes 6d10 nonlethal Psychic damage and must succeed on an INT Save or suffer one of the following effects of your choice:Until the end of your next turn, the target’s Proficiency Bonus is reduced to 0.
+On a hit, the target takes 6d10 nonlethal Psychic damage and must succeed on an INT Save or suffer one of the following effects of your choice:Until the end of your next turn, the target's Proficiency Bonus is reduced to 0.
 Until the end of your next turn, the target treats all other creatures as hostile.
-You can choose one spell; until the target completes a Short or Long Rest, it can’t cast that spell.
+You can choose one spell; until the target completes a Short or Long Rest, it can't cast that spell.
 **Using a Higher-Level Spell Slot.** The damage increases by 1d10 for each spell slot level above 4.
 - **Classes**: Bard, Sorcerer, Warlock
 *(Source: CS)*